Faisalsaddiqui/cheque-digitalization-flask-app/README.md

 We welcome contributions to enhance this project.
 Here's how you can help:

 **Fork the repository:**
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix
 ```
 git checkout -b feature-name
 ```